Mc-Zen/tidy/README.md

 ## Access user-defined functions and images

-The code in the doc-comments is evaluated via `eval()`.
+The code in the doc-comments is evaluated through the [`eval`](https://typst.app/docs/reference/foundations/eval/) function.
 In order to access user-defined functions and images, you can make use of the `scope` argument of `tidy.parse-module()`:

 ```typ
 #{